 There are a few signs along the way (for x-skiing too) and I doubt you will find any side trails to get you lost.

 The west side of the loop to the parking lot is a wider old road that took tourists many years ago to a lodge from the train depot.
 It’s peppered with large gravel that climbs gradually to the shortcut and is likely better to return on. (easier)

 I rate this ride as an advanced Park ride for those of you who want the wilderness and mileage with a few surprises.
 This would be a long, fast ride, so be prepared with a food and water.

 I did only the first two loops but heard that the outer Callighen’s Corners 12 km loop is harder to manage, less frequented and likely you will be doing a bit of bush wack’n ?
 Certainly a ride to prove yourself if you are motivated.

-Seems there is a lack of trail management at hand, which leads to less ridership.
-This is sad as Algonquin Park is such a huge area with much potential yet little choice for the MTB crowd.
+It seems there is a lack of trail management at hand, which leads to less ridership.
+This is sad as Algonquin Park is such a huge area with so much potential, yet little choice for the MTB crowd.